riipandi/elementail/readme.md

 This example includes a few helpful Storybook scripts:

--   `yarn dev`: Starts Storybook in dev mode with hot reloading at `localhost:4400`
+-   `pnpm dev`: Starts Storybook in dev mode with hot reloading at `localhost:4400`
--   `yarn build`: Builds the Storybook UI and generates the static HTML files
+-   `pnpm build`: Builds the Storybook UI and generates the static HTML files
--   `yarn preview-storybook`: Starts a local server to view the generated Storybook UI
+-   `pnpm preview-storybook`: Starts a local server to view the generated Storybook UI

 ## Versioning & Publishing Packages